-The aggregate remuneration paid to the top five key management personnel (who are not directors or the CEO) for the year ended 31 December 2015 was S$ 1,627,000 (including the aggregate fair value of non-cash option compensation).
+The aggregate remuneration paid to the top five key Management personnel (who are not directors or the CEO) for the year ended 31 December 2016 was S$ 2,091,000 (including the aggregate fair value of non-cash option compensation).

-Any future arrangements concerning the remuneration of our directors shall be brought to the approval of our Remuneration Committee, Board of Directors and General Meeting.
+Any future arrangements concerning the remuneration of our directors and CEO shall be brought to the approval of our Remuneration Committee, Board of Directors and General Meeting.

 Any future arrangements concerning the remuneration of our key executives shall be brought to the review of the Remuneration Committee and Board of Directors.

-Since its listing on the SGX-ST, the Company has been granting share options to its employees under its 2005 Share Option Plan (the "2005 Plan").
+Since its listing on the SGX-ST, the Company had been granting share options to its employees under its 2005 Share Option Plan (the "2005 Plan").
 The 2005 Plan is described in the Company's prospectus and a copy thereof is attached to the said prospectus.
-Given the expiry of the Plan, following the lapse of its ten-year term, the Company's General Meeting, held on 20 April, 2015 has approved a new Share Option Plan, substantially similar to the 2005 Plan (the "2015 Plan").
-The Board of Directors has set guidelines concerning, among other things, eligibility to receive share options (based on performance and time of service with the Company), vesting periods (typically over four years from the date of grant; three years for executive directors, the CEO and senior officers) and the minimum and maximum amounts of share options to be granted (based on seniority and expertise).
-Executive Directors, senior officers and key employees are also granted performance-based options, to be vested over three years, based upon the achievement of business goals - as discussed in greater detail in the Company's remuneration policy - which was approved by the Company's AGM held on 30 April, 2013 and in the Company's new remuneration policy - which will be brought to the Company's AGM scheduled for 19 April 2016.
-During 2015, all share options granted under the 2005 Plan were granted at the Market Price (as such term is defined in the Plan).
-No Options have been granted in 2015 under the 2015 Plan.
+Given the expiry of the Plan, following the lapse of its ten-year term, the Company's General Meeting, held on 20 April, 2015 approved a new Share Option Plan, substantially similar to the 2005 Plan (the "2015 Plan").
+The Board of Directors has set guidelines concerning, among other things, eligibility to receive share options (based on performance and time of service with the Company), vesting periods (typically over four years from the date of grant; three years for Executive Directors, the CEO and senior officers) and the minimum and maximum amounts of share options to be granted (based on seniority and expertise).
+Executive Directors, senior officers and key employees are also granted performance-based options, to be vested over three years, based upon the achievement of business goals – as discussed in greater detail in the Company's remuneration policy – which was approved by the Company's Annual General Meeting held on 19 April 2016.
+During 2016, all share options granted under the 2015 Plan were granted at the Market Price (as such term is defined in the Plan).
 Further details with regard to the options granted by the Company may be found in the "Directors Report" section of the annual report.